opengeospatial/HY_Features/section_7.md

 ##### 7.4.2.4	DendriticCatchment
 The HY_DendriticCatchment class specializes the general HY_Catchment class with respect to a hydrologically discrete catchment, which is determined by a single common outlet to which all waters flow.
 This class denotes the catchment as the topological link between an inflow node and an outflow node allowing catchments to be connected in a dendritic network by upstream-downstream relationships, without knowing the complex hydrology between inflow and outflow nodes.
 This concept requires a stable identifier that is not merely a function of an arbitrary delineation of the surface, and that catchments are delineated within a simple tree hierarchy.
-The HY_DendriticCatchment class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries two properties: *code* and *encompassingCatchment*.
+The HY_DendriticCatchment class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *conjointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries two properties: *code* and *encompassingCatchment*.

 The **code** attribute may be used to assign to the dendritic a unique identifier in given context.
 If required, the code shall be implemented using a controlled classification or coding system.
 Example: WMO Basin Codes.

-The **encompassingCatchment** association relates the catchment aggregate wherein the dendritic catchment is hydrologically connected to other catchments.
-If required, this association shall be used to identify the catchment to which the dendritic catchment contributes flow to the common outlet, either from a single identified inflow, or in join with other sub-catchments crossing a divide intern of the encompassing aggregate.
+The **encompassingCatchment** association relates to the dendritic catchment the aggregate encompassing the catchment.
+If required, this association shall be used to identify the catchment encompassing one or more exorheic drained catchments contributing flow to the common outlet, either from a single identified inflow, or in join with other sub-catchments crossing a divide intern of the encompassing aggregate.

 | **Requirements Class** | [/req/hy_catchment/dendriticcatchment] (/req/hy_catchment/dendriticcatchment) |
 | --- | --- |